MooersLab/emacsclient-custom-frames/README.md

 The bash functions are mapped to 21 foreground and background color combinations.
 11 are dark on light, and 10 are light on dark.

+## Easy recovery of the names of the customization functions

 A table of the function names and the pairs of colored can be printed to the terminal by entering `efclients`.
 The function named `efclients` aids in selecting a function that will generate a frame with the desired label and color scheme.